sivabenepoivediamo/vectors/README.md

 - **Scale**: Encapsulates musical scales, supporting construction from positions or intervals, and transformations such as transposition, mode, inversion, and mirroring.

 ### Chord Class
+- **Chord**: the Chord and ChordParams classes contain the parameters we can use to generate a chord from a given scale.

 ### Automation Functions
 - **Voice Leading**: Computes the best inversion for the transition between two chords, based on a complexity factor.
 -**Degree Selection**: Computes the best degree of a chord in a transition based on a reference intervallic structure and a complexity factor.
 -**Modal Interchange**: Selection of a mode of the parent scale based on a note vector input and a complexity factor.
 -**Modulation**: Selection of a transposition of a scale, based on a note vector input and a complexity factor.
+-**AutoScale**: Modifies the current scale to fit "out" notes.